-What this means in practice:- The council are accountable not only for how much they spend, but also for how they use the resources under their stewardship.
+Local government organisations are accountable not only for how much they spend, but also for how they use the resources under their stewardship.
 This includes accountability for outputs, both positive and negative, and for the outcomes they have achieved.
 In addition, they have an overarching responsibility to serve the public interest in adhering to the requirements of legislation and government policies.
 It is essential that, as a whole, they can demonstrate the appropriateness of all their actions across all activities and have mechanisms in place to encourage and enforce adherence to ethical values and to respect the rule of law.

-Links to council's values: tive, efficient and transparent; Working with and respecting others; Fair, open and sustainable live, encient and transparent, working with and respecting others, Fair, open and Sub principles: South Lanarkshire Council is committed to:- A1: Behaving with integrity Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the council.
+the rule of law.
+Sub principles: South Lanarkshire Council is committed to:- A1: Behaving with integrity Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the council.
 Ensuring members take the lead in establishing specific standard operating principles or values for the council and its employees and that they are communicated and understood.
 These should build on the Seven Principles of Public Life (The Nolan Principles).
 Leading by example and using the above standard operating principles or values as a framework for decision making and other actions.
 Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively.
-A2: Demonstrating Seeking to establish, monitor and maintain the council's ethical standards and performance. strong commitment to Underpinning personal behaviour with ethical values and ensuring they permeate all aspects of the council's culture and operation. ethical values Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values.
+A2: Demonstrating Seeking to establish, monitor and maintain the council's ethical strong commitment to ethical values standards and performance. ethical values Underpinning personal behaviour with ethical values and ensuring they permeate all aspects of the council's culture and operation.
+Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values.
 Ensuring that external providers of services on behalf of the council are required to act with integrity and in compliance with ethical standards expected by the council.
 A3: Respecting the rule of law Ensuring members and employees demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations.
 Creating the conditions to ensure that the statutory officers, other key post holders, and members, are able to fulfil their responsibilities in accordance with legislative and regulatory requirements.
 Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders.
 Dealing with breaches of legal and regulatory provisions effectively.
 Ensuring corruption and misuse of power are dealt with effectively.